JuiceFactory22/bitebook_website/EMAILJS_LEAD_MAGNET_TEMPLATE.md

 ### Subject Line:
 ```
-Your Free Coupon from BiteBook is Here! 🎉
+Your Free Coupon from BiteBook is On the Way! 🎉
 ```

 ### Email Body (HTML):